Don't spend so much getting to and from work

 How far you drive varies widely.
 Nearly a third (29%) report commuting only 5 miles or less one way.
 But 8% have commutes of 35 miles or more!

-So with the cost of gas hovering near $4 per gallon and your time becoming more valuable each day, how can you reduce the cost of commuting or at least make the time spent more profitable?
+With the cost of gas constantly fluctuating and your time becoming more valuable each day, how can you reduce the cost of commuting or at least make the time spent more profitable?